mary-foltz/mary-foltz.github.io/_bibliography/_alumni/2_Masters_1_Alumni_Shaima_Khalifah.md

 thesis: The effect of soil pH and texture on the ratio of denitrification end-products
 img: assets/img/people/Shaima Khalifah.png
 link: false
-importance: 9
+importance: 1
-category: Alumni Masters
+category: Masters Alumni
 ---

 Every person has a beautiful feature showcase page.